-English 106 is offered in a variety of “syllabus approaches” that allow instructors some ability to customize the content of their courses while respecting our standardized student learning outcomes.
+English 106, 108, 108-S (service learning sections) is offered in a variety of syllabus themes that allow instructors some ability to customize the content of their courses while respecting our standardized student learning outcomes.
 This structure acknowledges the diversity of our instructors and offers them opportunities to teach up-to-date courses which match their research interests and abilities.

-English 108 courses, excepting 108-S courses, which are focused on community engagement, sometimes use syllabus approaches.
-A few special sections of English 106 use experimental approaches which are being considered for more widespread use.
+A few special sections of English 106 may use experimental themes which are being considered for more widespread use.

 We currently have six themes:

 - Academic Writing & Research – focused on situating students within the writing of the academy